MS-DOS Commands :: netsh

 Tip: Create a Windows Restore Point before using this command.
 Also, going back to an earlier Restore Point may fix the problem you're experiencing.
 For help with Restore Points, see: XP, Vista, Windows 7.

-Removes all third-party LSP's (Layered Service Provider) and resets the Winsock catalog to the factoy default settings.
+Removes all third-party LSP's (Layered Service Provider) and resets the Winsock catalog to the factory default settings.
 This can be useful if a malformed LSP (or malware) is installed that results in loss of network connectivity.

 While use of this command can restore network connectivity, it should be used with extreme care and used only as a last resort.
-Existing programs that uses their own LSP's (e.g.: Google Desktop Search) will stop working and will need to be re-installed.
+Existing programs that uses their own LSP's (e.g.: Google Desktop Search) will stop working and will need to be reinstalled.

 See also: How to reset Internet Protocol (TCP/IP) (KB299357)